17 different things to do on the Sunshine Coast

 There’s an extensive network of cycle tracks on the coast, but Caloundra’s Coastal Pathway is a clear winner.
 The breathtaking nine-kilometre stretch takes in a lighthouse, lakes, creeks and surf as it meanders along Caloundra’s beaches.

 Although the shared walk and cycle path runs from Point Cartwright in the north to Golden Beach in the south, there are different sections for those who want to spread the fun out over several days.
-A full range of maps can be found at sunshinecoast.qld.gov.au.
+Stop at family friendly Kings Beach for a cool-off splash as your reward.